Conflict in Rakhine State (2016–present): Humanitarian crisis

 Around 13,000 Rohingyas fled Myanmar from January to September 2018 according to the United Nations Human Rights Council (UNHCR).
 In 2018 Myanmar began closing IDP camps for Rohingyas and constructing permanent buildings of refuge in their place.
 The Rohingyas' movement, however, remained restricted.
 Aid workers and IDPs stated that even those with national verification cards had their movement restricted.
 Bangladesh's Minister for Disaster Management Md.
 Enamur Rahaman said on 26 February 2020 that the country had shelved plans to move the Rohingyas to Bhashan Char.
 Afzalul Haque, director of Bangladesh Navy's intelligence unit, told BenarNews in May that all Rohingyas arriving on boats from now on will be moved to the island.
 Bangladesh began transferring Rohingyas from Cox's Bazar to Bhashan Char on 4 December, with the first batch of 1,600 refugees being transported by boat.
 Aid organisations and refugees have accused the Bangladeshi government of forcing some of the refugees to go.

 About 5,000 civilians in Rakhine State were forced to flee fighting between the Arakan Army and Tatmadaw from early December 2018 to mid-January 2019, per the United Nations.
 This number had swelled to more than 20,000 by the start of April 2019.
 About 10,000 were displaced from Minbya Township alone from late July to late August.
 According to statistics collected by a local NGO, the Rakhine Ethnic Congress, the number of IDPs displaced by fighting between the Tatmadaw and Arakan Army had reached 160,000 by January 2020.
 It was estimated that 40,000 people had been internally displaced in the last week of June amid reignited clashes.
 The OCHA estimated that 86,383 had been displaced as of 5 August.

-The Rakhine Ethnic Congress that the number of internally displaced people due to the fighting between the Tatmadaw and Arakan Army reached 234,915 by early November 2020, when the ceasefire between both sides took effect.
-More than 78,000 people fled resumed fighting between both sides in Rakhine and Chin states since March 2022 according to the UN Office for the Coordination of Humanitarian Affairs.
+The Rakhine Ethnic Congress stated that the number of internally displaced people due to the fighting between the Tatmadaw and Arakan Army reached 234,915 by early November 2020, when the ceasefire between both sides took effect.
+More than 78,000 people fled resumed fighting between both sides in Rakhine and Chin states since March 2022 according to the UN Office for the Coordination of Humanitarian Affairs (UNOCHA).

+The UNHCR stated on 4 March 2024 that 350,900 people had been displaced amidst resumed clashes between the Arakan Army and the Tatmadaw since November 2023.
+In May 2024, it estimated that 45,000 Rohingyas had fled towards Bangladesh due to clashes in Buthidaung and Maungdaw Townships.
+An estimated 60,000 Rohingyas fled to Bangladesh in November and December 2024 amidst the intense clashes between the Myanmar junta and the Arakan Army according to Md.
+Touhid Hossain, Adviser for Foreign Affairs of Bangladesh.